 Website speed optimization: What you need before we get started

-This post assumes that you have two key things already taken care of:
+This post assumes that you have two key things already taken care of while building your website:

 - You use an optimized theme that doesn’t introduce much bloat on top of WordPress itself.